Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 You should base your decision on which cleaning services to provide based on these two things:

-If there’s any seasonality or frequency, be sure to note those factors of your services.
+Also, if there’s any seasonality or frequency, be sure to note those factors of your services.
 This will help you to build a foundation for your everyday business operations.

 5. Market Analysis Summary